Thank you for signing up!

 (B) Such member shall serve a three-year term;

-(7)(A) One (1) member appointed by the Governor from a list of three (3) names submitted by the Arkansas Bar Association and subject to confirnation by the Senate.
+(7)(A) One (1) member appointed by the Governor after consulting the Arkansas Bar Association and subject to confirnation by the Senate.

 (B) Such member shall serve a three-year term; and